Byyipp/Webhook-Forwarder/README.md

 # Webhook-Forwarder
-Discord Bot that forwards webhooks to other channels while also covering sensitive information.
+Simple customizable Discord Bot that forwards webhooks to other channels while also covering sensitive information.